mvpapen/JWL-Assistant/README.md

 - Auto scan for Mixer IP
 - You can connect any snapshot with any saved PTZ scene.
 - 8 Snapshot presets.(Snapshot is a copy of a customised Mixer Layout)
 - Auto Duck function when Music plays , and when Reader reads .
-Build in Limiter
+Build in Limiter.
+You Enable or not!
 - While there are many customized auto mix function you can  manualy overide anytime.